Check the Basics of Poker Rules and Improve Your Odds

 How to play Poker – Breakdown of a round

-- Log in to your account and proceed to the ‘Games Lobby’ and select a poker room.
-Make sure that your account is funded before you start the game.
+Log in to your account and proceed to the ‘Games Lobby’ and select a poker room.
+Make sure that your account is funded before you start the game with an appropriate payment method.

-- Place your starting bet.
-In most poker variants, the player next to the dealer places the small bet that’s half of the minimum bet.
+Place your starting bet.
+In most poker variants, the player next to the dealer places the small bet which is equal to half of the minimum bet.
+Remember to only bet what you can safely afford to lose.